 2. Know which expenses qualify

-First of all, a 529 account can be used only to pay for expenses that are related to education.
-As of 2018, that includes tuition expenses for elementary, middle, and high schools (private, public or religious).
+When you pay qualified education expenses from a 529 account, your withdrawals are tax- and penalty-free.
+As of 2018, qualified expenses include tuition expenses for elementary, middle, and high schools (private, public or religious).
 Although the money may come from multiple 529 accounts, only $10,000 total can be spent each year per beneficiary on elementary, middle, or high school tuition.

 Read Viewpoints on Fidelity.com: 529s for K-12 tuitions: Does it work for you?